gathering/gondul/README.rst

 because it has to be available both in a public API in an aggregated form, and in detailed form in the private API.

-The NMS it self does not implement any actual security mechanisms for the API.
+Gondul it self does not implement any actual security mechanisms for the API.
 That is left up to the web server.
 An example Apache configuration file is provided.